Rick Zbur

-Rick Chavez Zbur (born March 2, 1957 in New Mexico) is an American attorney currently serving in the California State Assembly.
+Rick Chavez Zbur (born March 2, 1957) is an American attorney currently serving in the California State Assembly representing the 51st district.

 He is also a former United States House of Representatives candidate.
 He is a well-known LGBT civil rights advocate and is active in the environmental movement.
 Zbur is also notable as the first openly gay non-incumbent U.S. congressional primary candidate to win an election.

 Personal life

 Zbur grew up on a farm in the Rio Grande Valley of rural New Mexico with his mother, Erlinda Chavez Zbur.
 He currently lives in Los Angeles.
+Zbur has distant Sephardi Jewish ancestry.

 Career

-Zbur practiced environmental law for about three decades before retiring in 2014.
-In 1996, Zbur ran for the United States House of Representatives in California's 38th congressional district.
+Zbur practiced environmental law for about three decades before retiring from Latham & Watkins in 2014.
+In 1996, Zbur ran for the United States House of Representatives in California's then Long Beach-based 38th congressional district against moderate GOP incumbent Steve Horn.
 Zbur has also been a chair of the California League of Conservation Voters board of directors from 2011 to 2017.
 Since 2014, Zbur has led Equality California, the largest LGBT civil rights organization in California.

 Activism

 LGBT rights

-Zbur identifies as gay and has been a vocal leader in the LGBT civil rights movement for nearly four decades.
+Zbur is gay and has been a vocal leader in the LGBT civil rights movement for nearly four decades.
 In 2014, Zbur became the executive director of Equality California, the largest LGBT civil rights organization in California.